 Jeffrey Feder Professor

-- Full Professor, Dept. Biological Sciences, Univ. of Notre Dame 2006-Present
+- Full Professor, Department of Biological Sciences, University of Notre Dame, IN 2006-Present

 - Fellow, Wissenshaftskolleg zu Berlin (German National Center for Advanced Study) 2008-2009

 - Nosil, P., Villoutreix, R., de Carvalho, C.F., Farka, T.E., Soria-Carrasco, V., Muschick, M., Riesch, R., Feder, J.L., Crespi, B.J., Gompert, Z. 2018.
 Natural selection and the predictability of evolution in Timema stick insects Science 359: 765-770 DOI: 10.1126/science.aap9125.

 - Struck, T.H., Feder, J.L., Bendiksby, M., Birkeland, S., Cerca de Oliveira, J., Gusarov, V.I., Kistenich, S., Larson, K.H., Liow, L.H., Nowak, M.D., Stedje, B., Bachmann, L., Dimitrov D. 2017.
 Finding evolutionary processes hidden in cryptic species.
 Trends in Ecology and Evolution DOI: http://dx.doi.org/10.1016/j.tree.2017.11.007

 - Feder, J.L., Nosil, P., Gompert, Z., Flaxman, S.M. and Schilling, M.P.
 2017.
 Barnacles, barrier loci, and the systematic building of species.
 Journal of Evolutionary Biology 30(8):1494-1497. doi: 10.1111/jeb.13105.